-How much do they eat, you might ask?
-Well, they eat for 12 to 18 hours a day and consume 200-600 pounds of food!
-As you can tell, elephants need more than a side salad.
+As you can tell, these animals are quite large.
+To power their large bodies, elephants consume 200-600 pounds of food each day.
+They need more than a simple side salad.
 These large mammals are herbivores, so they rely heavily on their environment to find their next meal.
-Elephants consume grasses, bushes, fruits and even trees!
+Elephants consume grasses, bushes, fruits and even trees.

 Why do elephants knock down trees?

-Elephants don’t just knock down the first tree that comes into their sight.
-Researchers have discovered that elephants tend to knock down trees where the soil is fertile, and water is available.
-By doing this, they’re helping seeds disperse and new trees to grow.
-They choose fertile areas where new trees can flourish.
+Elephants are quite particular about the trees they knock down.
+Researchers predict that elephants tend to knock down trees where the soil is fertile and water is available.
+By doing this, they choose fertile areas where new trees can flourish.

-These creatures are always traveling around the through forests and savannas to find their next meals or water.
-With all that traveling, they’re spreading seeds through their dung along the way.
-All those tree seeds that they consume in one location get transported into another where they can flourish.
-The elephant ecosystem is helping maintain biodiversity throughout their habitats.
+Also, they are always traveling and helping spread the tree’s seeds through their dung.
+All those seeds they consume in one location get transported into another where they can flourish.
+The elephants are helping maintain biodiversity throughout their habitats.